 - National Association of Counties SLFRF Resources

 SLFRF funds can be used for eligible costs through December 31, 2026, as long as the obligation is incurred by December 31, 2024.
-A Sarpy County ARPA Task Force has been formed to 1) Establish Priorities; 2) Review Funding Requests; and 3) Recommend use of ARPA funds.
+Sarpy County formed an ARPA Task Force to 1) Establish Priorities; 2) Review Funding Requests; and 3) Recommend use of ARPA funds.

 - ARPA funds are non-recurring, so their use should be applied primarily to non-recurring expenditures.

-- Care should be taken to avoid creating new programs or add-ons to existing programs that require an ongoing financial commitment.
+- Avoid creating new programs or add-ons to existing programs that require an ongoing financial commitment.

-Additional information will be provided on the priorities and recommended uses of ARPA funds, as the work of the Task Force progresses.
+Additional information is provided below on the priorities and committed uses of ARPA funds.
 If you have questions, please e-mail the Sarpy County ARPA Task Force at ARPA@sarpy.gov.